sanjar-notes/dsa/DataStructures_with_C++/8._OOP_Continued/2._Inheritance/7_Liskov_Substitution_Principle.md

 I don't understand.
 FIXME

 ### What
-Liskov Substitution Principle states that "an object of a superclass should be replaceable by an object of any of its subclasses, without breaking the program".
+Liskov Substitution Principle states that "an object of a superclass should be replaceable by an object of any of its subclasses without altering any property of the superclass".